 Here we follow the crevasse sizes used by Sergienko and MacAyeal (2005) of 30 m wide and 20 m deep.
-In order to be 90% filled with water these crevasses must therefore be filled to within 2 m of the surface.
-Basic geometrical calculations allow us to determine that the cross-sectional area of this crevasse that needs to be filled with meltwater would be 243 m should the crevasse be triangular.
-However, should the crevasse be more rectangular with a triangular tip then the area would be much larger, 540 m if we assume that the triangular tip is very small relative to the overall crevasse depth.
-These two crevasse geometries are illustrated in Figure 8.
-In reality the crevasse shape would be likely be somewhere between these two extremes.
+In order to be 90 % filled with water these crevasses must therefore be filled to within 2 m of the surface.
+Basic geometrical calculations allow us to determine that the cross-sectional area of this crevasse that needs to be filled with meltwater would be $243 \, \mathrm{m}^2$ should the crevasse be triangular.
+However, should the crevasse be more rectangular with a triangular tip then the area would be much larger, $540 \, \mathrm{m}^2$ if we assume that the triangular tip is very small relative to the overall crevasse depth.
+These two crevasse geometries are illustrated in Fig. 8.
+In reality the crevasse shape would likely be somewhere between these two extremes.

-If we assume that a lake such as that modelled above forms in the location of a pre-existing crevasse we can use the volumes of water that are output by the model in order to estimate if the lake could contain enough water to cause propagation of that existing crevasse.
-The lake size that was used in the above simulations was 3150 x 390 m (based on a simplification of a larger lake from Landsat imagery).
+If we assume that a lake such as that modelled above forms in the location of a pre-existing crevasse, we can use the volumes of water that are output by the model in order to estimate if the lake could contain enough water to cause propagation of that existing crevasse.
+The lake size that was used in the above simulations was $3150 \times 390$ m (based on a simplification of a larger lake from Landsat imagery).

-If we assume that the crevasse is aligned with the lake along the direction of the lake's length (i.e. the crevasse runs 3150 m along the lake, the bottom left orientation in Figure 8) then there will not be enough water to cause this crevasse to propagate through the ice shelf for either the average or maximum lake depth found in the reference case run for the case of a rectangular crevasse, but there will be for the triangular crevasse geometry.
-However, were the crevasse to run along the lake's width (so running for 390 m, the bottom right orientation in Figure 8) there is ample water available in the lake to cause the crevasse to fill to more than 90% of its depth for either geometry.
+If we assume that the crevasse is aligned with the lake along the direction of the lake's length (i.e. the crevasse runs 3150 m along the lake; the bottom left orientation in Fig. 8) then there will not be enough water to cause this crevasse to propagate through the ice shelf for either the average or maximum lake depth found in the reference case run for the case of a rectangular crevasse, but there will be for the triangular crevasse geometry.
+However, were the crevasse to run along the lake's width (so running for 390 m; the bottom right orientation in Fig. 8), there would be ample water available in the lake to cause the crevasse to fill to more than 90 % of its depth for either geometry.